 In a 1912 issue of The Studio can be found an early reference to the work of Jan Gordon exhibited at the Société Nationale des Beaux-Arts, Paris: "Amongst the works by British and American artists in this Salon the most able and sincere were shown by Mr. Jan Gordon, ...."

 Jack Bilbo wrote an obituary for Jan in this same magazine 32 years later ( http://www.pbase.com/hajar/obituary ).
 “I remember when he and Cora used to sit in my den on Saturday afternoons when the gallery was closed, when we exchanged travel experiences from Spain and Yugoslavia, from Mexico and Scandinavia, or talked about artists and paintings, how the four walls of my little room seemed to move away into far distances.”

 Following Jan's death Cora continued to write, paint and give public lectures.
 "Wearing a silver turban and a black cloak over her white lace blouse and long full velvet skirt, emphasising her pale creamy complexion, and with long slender fingers, she looked every inch the artist." ( http://www.pbase.com/hajar/image/144548272 )

 Two useful biographical essays on the Gordons by K.J.
-Bryant can be found in "Book and Magazine Collector" (March 1990) and the preface to the 2007 Bene Factum edition of "Two Vagabonds in Languedoc" (he later produced a website which is frustratingly error-prone, weakly researched and notorious for unacknowledged borrowings and delusional statements).
-A large number of more recent short essays with abundant original material can be found here: http://janandcoragordonart.blogspot.com/
+Bryant can be found in "Book and Magazine Collector" (March 1990) and the preface to the 2007 Bene Factum edition of "Two Vagabonds in Languedoc" (he later produced a website which is frustratingly error-prone, missing much of the important source material).
+A large number (over 170 now) of more recent short essays with abundant original content can be found here: http://www.janandcoragordonart.com .